High School Programs Handbook

 Students are not allowed to have guests in their residence halls, including friends and family.
 Visitors are not permitted past residence hall security and must meet residential students in the building lobby.

-Commuter students are only allowed in the residential hall to attend events or activities or meet with other students.
+Summer commuter students are only allowed in the residential hall to attend events or activities or meet with other students.
 Commuters are not allowed in the hall during curfew hours.
 No students, residential or commuter, will be allowed to sleep over in other student rooms.

-Students are advised to stay within close proximity of the main Washington Square or Brooklyn campuses, which is patrolled and serviced by NYU Public Safety officers.
-Students who choose to leave the campus area at any time understand that the farther they are from the main campus area, the more difficult it is for University and NYU Summer Program staff to assist them should they need help.
-Students and their parents/guardians should discuss and decide upon appropriate boundaries and guidelines for travel off campus while attending their summer program.
+Students are advised to stay within close proximity of the main Washington Square or Brooklyn campuses, which are patrolled and serviced by NYU Campus Safety officers.
+Students who choose to leave the campus area at any time understand that the farther they are from the main campus area, the more difficult it is for University and NYU High School Program staff to assist them should they need help.
+Students and their parents/guardians should discuss and decide upon appropriate boundaries and guidelines for travel off campus while attending their program.

 Residential students are expected to be mindful of the noise they create in the residence hall and to comply with requests to reduce sound levels.
 The use of amplifiers or similar equipment is prohibited.
 Musical instruments may be played only in designated practice areas.
 Residents are also responsible for complying with New York City ordinances that include additional restrictions on noise after 11:00 p.m. on weeknights and 1:00 a.m. on weekends.